Updated on 2024-12-11 GMT+08:00

 3. Modify permissions on the new directory.

-For example, to create a target directory ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following commands:
+For example, if the new directory is ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following command:

 4. Copy the data to the target directory.

-For example, if the old directory is ${BIGDATA_DATA_HOME}/hadoop/data1/dn and the target directory is ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following command:
+For example, if the original directory is ${BIGDATA_DATA_HOME}/hadoop/data1/dn and the target directory is ${BIGDATA_DATA_HOME}/hadoop/data3/dn, run the following command:

 cp -af ${BIGDATA_DATA_HOME}/hadoop/data1/dn/* ${BIGDATA_DATA_HOME}/hadoop/data3/dn

-3. On FusionInsight Manager, choose Cluster > Name of the desired cluster > Services > HDFS > Configurations > All Configurations to go to the HDFS service configuration page.
+3. On FusionInsight Manager, choose Cluster > Services > HDFS and click Configurations then All Configurations to access the HDFS service configuration page.

 Change the value of dfs.datanode.data.dir from the default value %{@auto.detect.datapart.dn} to the new target directory, for example, ${BIGDATA_DATA_HOME}/hadoop/data3/dn.